RR0/uDb/README.md

 will output records #12 and #256.

-You can use any [InputRecord](https://github.com/RR0/uDb/blob/master/input/InputRecord.ts) property in a matching criteria.
+You can use any [UdbInputRecord](https://github.com/RR0/uDb/blob/master/src/input/db/udb/UdbInputRecord.ts) property in a matching criteria.

+## Web integration

+For convenience, a [WebUdb](https://github.com/RR0/uDb/blob/master/src/web/WebUdb.ts) instance is provided to fetch data from a browser.
+See an [example integration](https://github.com/RR0/rr0.org/tree/master/udb) into the [RR0.org](https://rr0.org)

 ## To do